lindosystems/lindoapi-lua/README.md

 lindoapi-lua binding for the LINDO API has several illustrative examples that showcase the versatility and utility of using Lua for various mathematical optimization tasks.

-- The "ex_mps" example mimics the functionality of the "runlindo" command, demonstrating how Lua can be used to interface with the LINDO API for solving optimization problems encoded in the MPS or other portable file formats.
-See the section on "runlindo" in the LINDO API's user manual.
+- The `ex_mps` example mimics the functionality of the `runlindo` command, demonstrating how Lua can be used to interface with the LINDO API for solving optimization problems encoded in the MPS or other portable file formats.
+See the section on `runlindo` in the LINDO API's user manual.
-- The "ex_sets" example highlights the ability to add arbitrary Special Ordered Sets (SOS) constraints to a model, showcasing Lua's flexibility in manipulating and customizing model data.
+- The `ex_sets` example highlights the ability to add arbitrary Special Ordered Sets (SOS) constraints to a model, showcasing Lua's flexibility in manipulating and customizing model data.
-- The "ex_imbnd" example demonstrates how Lua can be utilized to compute the implied bounds of variables within an optimization model, showcasing the power of scripting languages for performing repetitive optimization tasks.
+- The `ex_imbnd` example demonstrates how Lua can be utilized to compute the implied bounds of variables within an optimization model, showcasing the power of scripting languages for performing repetitive optimization tasks.
-- The "ex_debug" example exemplifies Lua's capability to aid in debugging infeasible linear, integer, or nonlinear models, showcasing its utility in troubleshooting and refining optimization models.
+- The `ex_debug` example exemplifies Lua's capability to aid in debugging infeasible linear, integer, or nonlinear models, showcasing its utility in troubleshooting and refining optimization models.
-- The "ex_sort" example illustrates Lua's potential for sorting a vector using math programming techniques, showcasing its applicability beyond traditional optimization tasks.
+- The `ex_sort` example illustrates Lua's potential for sorting a vector using math programming techniques, showcasing its applicability beyond traditional optimization tasks.
-- The "ex_cluster" example showcases Lua's ability to perform cluster analysis using LINDO API's extension libraries, highlighting its potential for advanced data analysis and optimization-related tasks.
+- The `ex_cluster` example showcases Lua's ability to perform cluster analysis using LINDO API's extension libraries, highlighting its potential for advanced data analysis and optimization-related tasks.
 These examples collectively underscore the diverse applications and advantages of using Lua and the **lindoapi-lua** binding for mathematical optimization and related tasks.

 ## Testing Reproducibility - A Detailed Use Case